Q. Will you come and perform at my wedding/birthday party/stag do/other completely unsuitable event for stand up comedy?

 Q. Do you actually live with Rhod Gilbert?

 A. I used to live with him but now he spends most of the time in one of his many other thousands of properties.
 He’s like the Nicholas van Hoogstraten of the comedy world.

 A. No. Though I share a twitter account with Jon Richardson and Dan Atkinson (@gitshow) for the improv show we do together.
 Any one of us can post on it, but it’s often not clear who’s written what.
 I mainly go on it to correct libelous things that Dan has written about me.

 A. Honestly?
 Because it scares me.
 I do have a Facebook page, but that’s run by my agent.

 Q. What are your other interests apart from comedy?

-A. In no particular order here are some of them: crazy golf, postwar Chicago blues music, single malt whisky, Texas Hold ‘em poker, real ale, body surfing, Thai food, pub quizzes, film noir, music of Muscle Shoals, spaghetti westerns, kung fu films and finally perfecting the Dutch rudder.
+A. In no particular order here are some of them: crazy golf, postwar Chicago blues music, single malt whisky, Texas Hold ‘em poker, golden age hip hop, real ale, body surfing, Thai food, pub quizzes, film noir, music of Muscle Shoals, the novels George V. Higgins, spaghetti westerns, kung fu films and finally perfecting the Dutch rudder.